Deer Stand Placement Strategy and Setup Tips Complete With Diagrams

 It was a sure fire way to put mature whitetails where I had a shot opportunities during the pre rut and rut.

-Here is a trail cam of a buck using that mock scrape.
+Here is a trail cam of a mature buck using that mock scrape.
 You can see the drop off about 20 yards behind the buck.
 You can also the scrape dripper above the buck.

-Make sure you follow the tree stand set up tips above when planning your deer stand placement in funnels.
+Make sure you follow the tree stand set up tips above when planning your stand placement in funnels.
 Getting the wind direction right and getting to your tree stand while staying undetected are crucial for better hunting success.

 Field Edges